NSLS-II/NSLS-II.github.io/lsdc/_sources/processing_node_installation.rst.txt

    telnet xf17id2-srv2 7770

- - Ask ITD to allow communication from your new node to ports 7770, 7771, 7773 on xf17id2-srv2
+ - Ask your AST lead to update firewall settings to allow communication from your new node to ports 7770, 7771, 7773 on xf17id2-srv2